Install WordPress

 mariadb --version

-The output from php --version shows that our systems have PHP 7.4.3, which is greater than PHP 7.4.
-The output from mariadb --version show that our systems have MariaDB 15.1, which is greater than MySQL 5.7.
-This means we can proceed.
+The output from php --version shows that our systems have PHP 8.1, which is greater than PHP 7.4.
+The output from mariadb --version show that our systems have MariaDB 10.6.18, which is greater than MariaDB 10.5.
+If your versions are below the required numbers, you will need to update PHP or MariaDB before proceeding.

 Next, we need to add some additional PHP modules to our system to let WordPress operate at full functionality.
 We can install these using the apt command: